sidney-eliot/3d-artists-handbook/content/glossary.md

 > - Net

 #### Translucent Blend/ Alpha Hashed
 Used for objects that require some form of transparency.
-By taking advantage of the full range of a opacity control map it can make objects be and opacity level.
+By taking advantage of the full range of an opacity control map, it can make objects be and opacity level.
 - Can produce noise
 - Most expensive blend mode